danhphan/git-tutorial/3-github.md

 One last thing needs to happen to really synchronise everyone's histories.
 Although Alice has Bob's changes, *Bob doesn't have Alice's commit incorporating his changes.* If he continues to work on his `decimals` branch, their histories will diverge.
-And if he works on his `master` branch, his changes won't be there!
+And if he works on his `main` branch, his changes won't be there!

-The solution is for him to *pull* the master branch *from Alice's repository*.
+The solution is for him to *pull* the main branch *from Alice's repository*.
 For this, he needs to add it to his list of remotes (remember remotes?):

 ```console